inter-fluve/South-Carolina-DNR-Sturgeon-Telemetry/README.md

 ## Contact

-For questions regarding workflow implementation or project-specific data access, contact the repository maintainer or Inter-Fluve project manager.
+For questions regarding workflow implementation or project-specific data access, contact the repository maintainer or Inter-Fluve project manager: Tim Brush, Matt DeAngelo, or Rachel Roday (for legacy code)